CLI Guide

 Example:

-n8nac list # Show all workflows
+n8nac list # Show all non-archived workflows

 n8nac list --local # Show only local workflows